 Investing in Customer Capital

-Firms invest heavily in customer capital, and such investment is a main source of intangible capital value.
-Investment in customer capital is measured using sales and marketing expense from income statements, information on salaries paid to workers in sales and marketing, and text from annual 10-K SEC filings describing firms’ sales and marketing strategies.
-There is large and persistent variation across industries in customer capital investment; industries investing the most are growing as a share of aggregate revenue and enterprise value.
-Industry-level variation in sales and marketing expense and R&D expense explains a large amount of the variation in the value of intangible capital, a result shown using both publicly-traded companies and prices paid in acquisitions.
-Residual sales, general, and administrative expense after subtracting sales and marketing expense is uncorrelated with intangible capital value.
-Industries focused on platform business models, online sales, and the production of high tech manufactured goods invest most heavily in customer capital.
+Firms invest heavily in customer capital; such investment is a main source of intangible capital value.
+Customer capital investment is measured using sales and marketing expense from income statements, salaries paid to workers in sales and marketing, and text from SEC filings.
+There is large and persistent variation across industries in customer capital investment; industries investing the most are growing as a share of aggregate enterprise value.
+Variation in sales and marketing expense explains a large amount of industry-level variation in intangible capital value.
+Industries characterized by information frictions and network effects in demand invest most heavily in customer capital.